 Free Camping Outside Grand Canyon South Rim

-Many forest and BLM roads in Utah and Colorado were too rough for the motorhome.
-Since we live out of it full time, we choose to be extra careful in terms of where we camp and the roads we drive on.
+Many forest and BLM roads in Utah and Colorado were too rough for a Class A motorhome.
+Since we live out of the RV full time, we choose to be extra careful in terms of where we camp and the roads we drive on.

 Fire Road 688 (35.9262, -112.1245) is a well maintained gravel road off AZ-64.
-We scoped out the sites in our tow car before driving the motorhome in.
+We scoped out the sites in our four-wheel drive tow car before driving the RV in.
 The site we found was mostly dirt and pine needles with a large tree that provided some shade.

 At night, the stars were brilliant against the black sky.
 The only noise was from the forest or the occasional car driving by on 64.
 The park ranger informed us there were no fire restrictions, so we collected dead wood from the forest one day and enjoyed a campfire for a few hours that evening.

 On the last day, the area became very busy with vehicles traveling back and forth.
 We didn’t know why the area had become so busy until the next day when we went to Mather Campground.
-As it turns out, when the park campgrounds are sold out, the rangers direct people to this dispersed camping area.
+As it turns out, when the park campgrounds are sold out, the rangers direct people to this area.

-Besides the last night of our stay, this has been one of the best camping experiences.
+Besides the last night of our stay, this has been one of the best camping experiences since we hit the road.
 There is something incredible about being in the middle of the forest and connecting with nature.
 We really enjoyed the peace and solitude the forest offered and look forward to coming back.